lionisakis/Implementation-of-Database-Systems/README.md

 ***Important: The insert starts to insert from the first block that contains the sht_info, the sht_block_info, to save up memory space***

 In the get all entries function, we hash the name given with the hash function we created to find the right bucket.
 Then, we find this bucket's blocks and check if they contain a sht_node_info with the given name.
-If yes, we reach the ht hashtable block with the id which is crossed with this name in the sht_node_info.
+If yes, we reach the ht HashTable block with the id which is crossed with this name in the sht_node_info.
 Then, we search the records in the id block and if we find a record with the given name, we print it, or we print that an error occurred and return -1.

 In the close, we close the file and free the sht_info.